kubeflow/manifests/docs/release/handbook.md

 The Release Manager will be responsible for coordinating the release and taking ultimate accountability for all release tasks to be completed on time.

 **Prerequisites:**
-1. Be a contributor for at least 2 years
+1. Be a contributor for at least 1 year
 2. Have shadowed in a previous release or be a Release Team member in the past
 3. Contributions in at least 2 Working Groups